 This is a guest blog post written by Hydaway ambassador and supermom Sara Bauer.
 Follow her on Instagram at @sobauer.

 Nowadays it’s really easy to feel like you’re falling behind as a parent.
-If you read any of an endless array of parenting blogs, you can immediately feel like you’re a failure because you’re not making home cooked meals every day, coming up with uniquely complex ideas for every family activity, and documenting everything on Instagram.
+If you read any of an endless array of parenting blogs, you can immediately feel like you are not doing enough.
+From not making home-cooked meals every day, coming up with uniquely complex ideas for every family activity, and documenting everything on Instagram.

 While we have been trying our hand at this fight for the past seven years, our family has made a renewed conscious effort to avoid comparing ourselves to other people out there and really focusing on what we enjoy doing as a family.